nightscout/cgm-remote-monitor/docs/plugins/alexa-plugin.md

 ### Activate the skill on your Echo or other device

 If your device is [registered](https://developer.amazon.com/docs/devconsole/test-your-skill.html#h2_register) with your developer account, you should be able to use your skill right away.
 Try it by asking Alexa one of the above questions using your device.

+## Updating your skill with new features

+As more work is done on Nightscout, new ways to interact with Nighscout via Alexa may be made available.
+To be able to use these new features, you first will need to [update your Nightscout site](https://github.com/nightscout/cgm-remote-monitor#updating-my-version), and then you can follow the steps below to update your Alexa skill.

+1. Make sure you've [updated your Nightscout site](https://github.com/nightscout/cgm-remote-monitor#updating-my-version) first.
+1. Open [the latest skill template](alexa-templates/) in your language.
+You'll be copying the contents of the file later.
+    - If your language doesn't include the latest features you're looking for, you're help [translating those new features](#adding-support-for-additional-languages) would be greatly appreciated!
+1. Sign in to the [Alexa developer portal](https://developer.amazon.com/alexa/console/ask).
+1. Open your Nightscout skill.
+1. Open the "JSON Editor" in the left navigation pane.
+1. Select everything in the text box (Ctrl + A on Windows, Cmd + A on Mac) and delete it.
+1. Copy the contents of the updated template and paste it in the text box in the JSON Editor page.
+1. Click the "Save Model" button near the top of the page, and then click the "Build Model" button.
+1. Make sure to follow any directions specific to the Nightscout update.
+If there are any, they will be noted in the [release notes](https://github.com/nightscout/cgm-remote-monitor/releases).
+1. Enjoy the new features!

 ## Adding support for additional languages